kstenerud/concise-encoding/ce-structure.md

    - Another CBE or CTE document (using no fragment section, thus referring to the entire document)
    - A [marker ID](#marker-identifier) inside of another CBE or CTE document, using the fragment section to specify the [marker ID](#marker-identifier) in the document being referenced.
  * A remote reference **MUST NOT** be used as a map key because there's no way to know if it refers to a keyable type without actually following the reference (which would slow down evaluation and poses a security risk).
- * Because remote links pose security risks, a decoder **MUST NOT** follow resource ID references unless explicitly configured to do so.
-If a decoder provides a configuration option to follow resource ID references, it **MUST** default to disabled.
+ * Because remote links pose security risks, implementations **MUST NOT** follow resource ID references unless explicitly configured to do so.
+If an implementation provides a configuration option to follow resource ID references, it **MUST** default to disabled.

 **Examples (in [CTE](cte-specification.md))**:
 ```cte